clalil/atm_challenge_2019/README.md

  As an ATM operator
  In order to allow access to active customers
  I want to allow withdrawals from only active accounts

+ As a Bank Customer
+ In order to withdraw funds in even
+ I want to receive funds in 5, 10 & 20$ bills

 ```